Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tsequence_3.md

 </div>
 <div class='question question'>

-What are the next two numbers in these sequences.
+What are the next two numbers in these sequences?

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>What are the next two numbers in these sequences.
+<pre class='language-latex'><code class='language-latex'>What are the next two numbers in these sequences?
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>